m-merali/No-Waste-WebApp/README.md

+### This was a group project I worked on for my seccond year in university
+### Below are the details

 # No Waste ♻️ (Group 20)
 ## Project
 Our group project works towards tackling UN Sustainable Development Goal 13, which is Climate Action.
 Our group idea is a recycling web application with the aim of reducing global warming.
 This can be done by reducing greenhouse gas emissions through recycling.
 The objectives of the app are: